UCI-GDIM31/class-activities-AndyNguyen1121/README.md

 1. The RGB values are floats because not all colors can be represented with integers.
 Color values can be decimals, which is why it must be a float.
 2. _bounce is an int because the number of bounces can not be represented as a decimal.
 You can not have 1.5 bounces.
 The bounces have to be whole numbers.
 3. The step 4 error has a missing semicolon at the end of the statement which prevented the game from running.

+### W3
+The function's return type should be void.
+The function should access the player's sanity level and change the light brightness accordingly.

 ## Open-Source Assets